 4. Risk Score

-Whether you are on a demo account or a live account, certain technicalities are associated with copy trading that you should get to know.
+Whether on a demo or live account, certain technicalities are associated with copy trading that you should get to know.
 One of these is the so-called Risk Score, calculated by most social trading platforms on a scale from 0 to 10.
-You want to look for traders with consistent risks scores that do not change much over time.
+You want to look for traders with consistent risk scores that do not change much over time.
 In addition to having a consistent risk score, however, the score should also ideally be as low as possible while still ensuring you get the results you want.

 As always, in investing and trading, there is an inverse relationship between risk and expected returns.
 However, if you ask us, we’d recommend choosing a risk level between 0 to 5, depending on how conservative you want to be in your approach.

 Also, stay away from traders who forget to use the Stop Loss function – this is a key principle of risk management.
 About 90% of traders don’t use the stop-loss function.

 Besides the number of closed trades, you also want to zoom in on the consistency.
 Someone who has several successive profitable months (say 12 months) with minimal losses in between makes for an ideal candidate.
 Not to forget, ensure that the investor you are copying has been in the game for a while.
 Again, at least 12 months in the trading platforms would be fine – don’t copy beginners whose success might be down to temporary luck.

 6. Open Trades

 Investigate their open trades as well – it should be available from your social trading platform provider in the trader’s profile.
 Open trades – just like playing around with stop levels – have a huge impact on your available equity.